 As we try our best to enjoy our life, no one can say for sure that death or other unfortunate events won’t happen to us one day.
 Should this happen unexpectedly, our dependents, such as parents or children, might be left behind with no financial capacity to sustain?
-To prepare for this case, many choose to buy a life insurance policy that allows their dependents to receive a “death benefit” that could assist them financially.
+To prepare for this case at Best Insurance Online, many choose to buy a life insurance policy that allows their dependents to receive a “death benefit” that could assist them financially.

 Harry – a single dad in Toronto – bought life insurance as a safety net for his son.
 “I work at a construction site, and who knows if an accident might take my life away someday.
 I needed to find some source of money that might help my baby son if that happened to me.”